Best Family Streaming Plan 2026

 | In-app controls | Desktop only | Yes | Yes | Yes | N/A |

-Netflix offers the most robust controls: per-profile maturity ratings, PIN locks, individual title blocking by name, and viewing history access.
+Netflix offers the most thorough controls: per-profile maturity ratings, PIN locks, individual title blocking by name, and viewing history access.
 The catch: all changes must be made from a desktop browser, not the app.
 Disney+ follows with Junior Mode and age-tier filtering, with the advantage that all controls work within the app.
-Crunchyroll has the weakest controls — a single on/off mature content toggle with no granularity.
+Crunchyroll has the weakest controls: a single on/off mature content toggle with no granularity.

 Family Streaming Budgets